This manual is for Eclector version 0.12.0.

 common-lisp

 package.
-Importing this package will likely
+Importing this package will likely cause

-cause conflicts with the common-lisp
+conflicts with the common-lisp

 package otherwise.

-(see Package for basic features).
+package (see Package for basic features).

 This package provides the mechanism that enables clients to customize the behavior of the reader.
 Furthermore this package provides a protocol for customizing a particular aspect of the behavior, namely the construction of source positions and source ranges.
 Eclector uses source positions and source ranges in signaled conditions and parse results (see Parse result construction features).